Special Educational Needs Information Report

 Social Interaction and Speech Discrimination Enrichment groups (Nursery and Reception)

 These groups are designed by a Speech and Language Therapist and led by the staff in the Nursery and Reception.
 They work with a small group of children to develop communication skills.
+Staff work with the speech and language therapist to make sure these interventions are delivered effectively.

 Run in class in EYFS and Key Stage One and before and after school by our Inclusion Manager for Key Stage 2 children, Lexia Reading Core5® is a fun computer-based program that has helped millions of students.
 The activities in Core5 support and build on our classroom curriculum and focus on developing reading skills in six areas: phonological awareness, phonics, structural analysis, fluency, vocabulary, and comprehension.